 If that doesn’t work for you, slow things down and take out the IRA’s fund proceeds on a steady timeline.
 Your best move here is to establish an inherited IRA account, naming you, the recipient, as the beneficiary.
 Under this arrangement, you’ll have to take out required minimum distributions annually based on your estimated life expectancy under the IRS’ guidelines.
 Some accountants refer to this option as the “Stretch IRA,” as it allows you take slower withdrawals out of an inherited IRA at regular intervals.

 There are tax implications linked to gifted and inherited IRAs, and the new account holder should know all about them.
 Furthermore, there are different rules in place depending on who gifted you the IRA.
 Because of the complexity of the tax situation, your best bet is to speak with a financial advisor who can help you understand the best way to deal with your inherited IRA.

 Tips for Managing Your Retirement Plans

 - Managing your retirement assets can be a lot to handle on your own.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have free introductory calls with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.